Salem County Special Services School District

-The Salem County Special Services School District is a school district in Salem County, New Jersey, United States, serving students with disabilities from Salem and Cumberland Counties.
+The Salem County Special Services School District is a school district in Salem County, in the U.S. state of New Jersey, serving students with disabilities from Salem and Cumberland Counties.
 The district operates Cumberland Campus, located in Bridgeton, Salem Campus in Woodstown and Daretown School in Elmer.
-The District also operates programs in Upper Pittsgrove School in conjunction with the Upper Pittsgrove School District and Alternative High/Middle School programs.
+The district also operates programs in Upper Pittsgrove School in conjunction with the Upper Pittsgrove School District and Alternative High/Middle School programs.

-As of the 2011–12 school year, the district's three schools had an enrollment of 99 students and 33.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 3.00:1.
+As of the 2023–24 school year, the district, comprised of three schools, had an enrollment of 177 students and 33.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.2:1.

+Schools

+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: